Bell Island (Newfoundland and Labrador): 21st century

 In the summer of 2019, divers from the Royal Canadian Navy undertook a salvage operation to retrieve unexploded explosives from the WWII shipwrecks off the coast of Bell Island.
 They then detonated the bombs on the Newfoundland mainland in a controlled manner.
 In 2021, the Navy completed the work by also clearing the firearms on board the ships as well as ammunition fired from the coastal battery.
 As two years earlier, the bombs were defused on land so as not to damage marine life and the touristic and historically important wrecks.

 In October 2021, during the corona pandemic, the provincial government announced that Bell Island had the lowest vaccination rate in Newfoundland and Labrador.
 Only 66% of those eligible had vaccinated against COVID-19, compared to a provincial vaccination rate of 82% at the time.
 Gary Gosine, the mayor of Wabana, pointed to vaccination skepticism as one of the causes.
 Member of the House of Assembly David Brazil also pointed out that many residents leave early in the morning by ferry to St. John's and return late at night, making it more difficult for them to present themselves at a vaccination centre than elsewhere.
-Eastern Health, the Eastern Newfoundland health authority, then decided to bring a mobile vaccination unit to the island.
+Eastern Health, the Eastern Newfoundland health authority at the time, then decided to bring a mobile vaccination unit to the island.

 During the same period, two of the three doctors on the island retired, with the last remaining doctor to retire in December 2021.
 This sparked a fear among the largely ageing population that there was no medical care would be more on the island except for one nurse at the local emergency room.
 After a charm offensive and accompanying Facebook campaign in the style of the movie The Grand Seduction, residents convinced one of the departed doctors to come back to the island in March 2022 (albeit on a contract of only 11 weeks).
 At the end of June 2022, Bell Island was again left without a doctor.